 Companies are often composed of any number of subsidiary entities — all of which must be managed to ensure proper compliance and governance.
 Many of these tasks are extremely mundane but necessary.
 Any failure to perform these functions can lead to penalties and business disruption.

-This problem is compounded by jurisdictional differences in the way laws are administered, such as customs and regulations in specific industries, as well as constant regulatory changes — all of which create exponential growth in complexity.
+This problem is compounded by jurisdictional differences in the way laws are administered, such as regulations in specific industries, as well as constant regulatory changes — all of which create exponential growth in complexity.

 Unlike with contract management, the knowledge required for entity management can’t be easily distilled into software.
 When it comes to the nuances in overseeing entities between jurisdictions, as well as the need to keep up with changing regulations, even skilled in-house teams can struggle with entity management.